Ubiquiti WiFi Solutions: Complete 2026 Business Guide

 - Intrusion Prevention: Advanced IPS capabilities with minimal performance impact

 Privacy-First Approach: All threat analysis occurs locally on gateway hardware, ensuring that sensitive business data never leaves the organization's network.
-This approach provides security benefits while maintaining data privacy compliance.
+This approach provides security benefits while maintaining data privacy compliance—no cloud dependencies required.

 Network Segmentation and Access Control